Cub Camp 2015

 On most days, you'll arrive at camp, be greeted by our staff, and meet up with your den to check in and start the day.
 We will gather with the camp to raise the flag (this might be your den's job today), hear some announcements and maybe even sing a song.
 Then you're off!

 Take part in a series of activities, including Archery, Arts & Crafts, Woodworking, and much, much more.
-At midday, come together for lunch.
-Then, recharged, head back out to the program areas for a couple more hours of fun.
 The day ends as we retire the flag and look forward to coming back for another day!
+We’ve got:

 Who Comes to Camp

-PARENTS OF TIGER CUBS: Free.
-(Must attend if your Scout is a Tiger)
+- PARENTS OF TIGER CUBS: Free.
+You must attend if your Scout is a Tiger.

-TOT LOT: Free.
-(For boys and girls of preschool age who are children of Staff)
+- TOT LOT: Free.
+For boys and girls of preschool age who are children of Staff only.

-The Bay Area Council believes that no Scout should be denied a camp experience due to cost, and works to meet the need of all Scouts who want to go to camp, up to 50% of the total cost.
+CAMPERSHIPS: The Bay Area Council believes that no Scout should be denied a camp experience due to cost, and works to meet the need of all Scouts who want to go to camp, up to 50% of the total cost.
 Families who need assistance are encouraged to apply for a Campership.
-For more information, contact our Camp Director Diana Marsh at firstname.lastname@example.org.
+For more information, contact your District Executive (Emails below).

 Camp Karankawa, Aaron Christopher at email@example.com.